Evolution of organisms is one broadly accepted theory. Let me walk you through the phases evolution has taken when it comes to RAIN RFID tag testing.

 Starting Point: The RFID Inlay

-Right after the millennium many of the early RFID engineers came into the business with a long RF engineering background.
-Hence the Radar Cross-section (RCS) seemed like a great way to characterize the UHF antenna of an inlay.
-It’s just that such a passive antenna test didn’t account for the non-linear characteristics of the tag IC.
+In the end of 90s there were no off-the-shelf solutions to start doing RFID research and tag testing.
+Hence the classical Radar Cross-section (RCS) seemed like a great way to characterize the UHF antenna of an inlay.
+It’s just that such a passive antenna test didn’t enable designers even to optimize the forward link: matching the impedance of IC with the impedance of the antenna.
 As a result, it was a struggle to get the tag tuning right.
 Additionally, the RCS measurement told nothing of the read range that the inlay design can deliver.

-Delta Radar Cross-section (deltaRCS) was a serious step in the right direction, and around 2005-2007 also the first commercial tag test systems became available.
+Delta Radar Cross-section (deltaRCS) was a serious step in the right direction for two reasons: the impedance match could be better analyzed and the fundamental reverse link parameters were brought into consideration.
+Read ranges started to improve.
+Around 2005-2007 also the first commercial tag test systems became available.
 Those systems, such as the Tag Analyzer from SAVR Communications, the Voyantic Tagformance and MeETS from CISC, already utilized the Class 1 Gen2 protocol to better grasp the actual performance of an RFID inlay.
 Pavel Nikitin’s paper from 2012 explains the theory and practicalities of diverse test systems in detail.

 As tag prototypes were made and production samples tested, many companies focused mainly on the inlay performance in free air conditions.
 It didn’t take long for the first experts to realize that the test results better correlated with the real-world use case performance when the inlays were attached on various materials prior to testing.
 So, approaching the current decade it seemed half of the industry was busy working with various reference material sets, and the other half with aluminum plates of various sizes.